PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Driller/README.md

 - The Driller can't choose evil characters.

 ### How to run
 Each night, wake the Driller.
-They either shake their head no or point at any Townsfolk icon or any Outsider icon on their character sheet.
+They point at any player, then point at any character icon on their character sheet.
 Put the Driller to sleep.

-If they pointed to an icon of a character that is in play, mark any players of that character with the **"Accident"** reminder.
+If the chosen player is the chosen character icon, mark the player of that character with the **"Accident"** reminder.

 At any time during the day decide that the player marked **"Accident"** dies.
-Immediately declare that the player has died.
+Immediately declare that the player has died & remove the **"Accident"** reminder.

-At dusk remove any **"Accident"** reminders.